Asahikawa - home to the driest powder on earth

 Scott is our lead guide and coaching director who brings over 20 years industry experience to his role.
 He is a three-term AASI National Snowboard Team Member and the was the coach of American Association of Snowboard Instructors National snowboard team.

-- 6 nights in a single ensuite room, 4* hotel (1 person per room)
+- 6 nights in a single ensuite room (1 person per room)

 - 5 days of on-snow guiding